Ghana votes as candidates pitch route out of economic crisis

 Last year Ghana emerged from a three-year lending programme with the International Monetary Fund only for the new coronavirus to knock demand for its key exports of oil and cocoa.

-If re-elected for a second four-year term, Akufo-Addo promises to push ahead with a $17 billion recovery programme to boost jobs, while Mahama's keystone pledge is a $10 billion infrastructure plan.
+If re-elected for a second four-year term, Akufo-Addo is promising to push ahead with a $17 billion recovery programme to boost jobs, while Mahama's keystone pledge is a $10 billion infrastructure plan.

+A long line of voters stretched out of a polling station and down the road in Tema West district of the capital Accra.

+First-time voter Efua Opoku-Ware, 18, said she was voting "for a better leader who will address the unemployment situation and give hope to the youth for a better future", declining to say which candidate she had picked.

 "He has brought hope to many Ghanaians through his social interventions.
-It's been a difficult year," said 45-year-old businesswoman Evelyn Amey in the capital Accra.
+It's been a difficult year," said 45-year-old businesswoman Evelyn Amey.

 The two sides agreed on Friday to resolve any electoral disputes in court, after fears that unofficial security groups hired by politicians could disrupt the vote.

-Polls open at 7 a.m.
+Polls opened at 7 a.m.
 (0700 GMT) and close at 5 p.m.
 Results are expected no later than Dec.
 10, but will likely come sooner.

 FACTBOX - The main contenders in Ghana's presidential election